greenelab/phenoplier_manuscript/manuscript.md

 However, it has been shown that nicotinic acid can reduce atherosclerosis progression independently of its antidyslipidemic activity by activating *GPR109A* in immune cells [@doi:10.1172/JCI41651], thus boosting anti-inflammatory processes [@doi:10.1161/ATVBAHA.108.179283].
 In addition, flushing, a common adverse effect of niacin, is also produced by the activation of GPR109A in Langerhans cells (macrophages of the skin).
-This alternative mechanism for niacin could have been hypothesized by examining the cell types where the top-contributing modules are expressed: for instance, LV116 and LV931 (Figure @fig:lv116:cell_types, Supplementary Figure @fig:sup:lv931, and Supplementary Tables @tbl:sup:multiplier_pathways:lv116 and @tbl:sup:multiplier_pathways:lv931) were the top two modules for AT, with a strong signature in monocytes, macrophages, neutrophils, dendritic cells, among others.
+This alternative mechanism for niacin could have been hypothesized by examining the cell types where the top-contributing modules are expressed: for instance, LV116 and LV931 (Figures @fig:lv116:cell_types and @fig:sup:lv931, and Tables @tbl:sup:multiplier_pathways:lv116 and @tbl:sup:multiplier_pathways:lv931) were the top two modules for AT, with a strong signature in monocytes, macrophages, neutrophils, dendritic cells, among others.
 In Figure @fig:lv116:cell_types, it can be seen that LV116's genes are expressed as an immune response when these cell types are under different stimuli, such as diarrhea caused by different pathogens [@doi:10.1371/journal.pone.0192082], samples from multiple sclerosis or systemic lupus erythematosus [@doi:10.1371/journal.pone.0109760; @doi:10.1126/science.aac7442], or infected with different viruses (such as herpes simplex [@url:https://www.ncbi.nlm.nih.gov/bioproject/PRJNA258384], West Nile virus [@doi:10.3390/v5071664], *Salmonella typhimurium* [@doi:10.1038/srep16882], among others).
 These three LVs (LV246, LV116 and LV931) were among the top 20 modules contributing to the niacin prediction across different cardiovascular traits (Table @tbl:niacin:cardio:top_lvs).